StefanHustrulid/BirdBrain/README.md

 Create a new version that uses the GPU to do calculations much faster (Only if I run out of other improvements to make!)
 (The new version would be much faster, but will lose usability on a Rasberry Pi or other device that does not have a GPU)

+Translate to C or another language that is usable by arduino?
+(I would rather outsource this if anyone volunteers)